Lazaro Nyalandu: Minister

-Under his watch, Nyalandu pioneered the establishment of the Tanzania Wildlife Authority, an independent government agency charged with protection and advancing wildlife conservation in protected areas outside national parks.
+During his tenure, the Tanzania Wildlife Authority (TAWA) was established as an autonomous government agency responsible for wildlife management in protected areas outside national parks.

-In the ministerial positions he has held (both in Natural Resource and Tourism Ministry and in Industry and Trade), Nyalandu worked to revoke the hunting licenses and permits of a company that was accused of gross misconduct in hunting practices in July 2014.
-As Deputy Minister for Industry and Trade, he forbid Chinese people from working as vendors in Dar es Salaam markets.
+In July 2014, the Ministry of Natural Resources and Tourism revoked the hunting licenses and permits of a company accused of violating hunting regulations.
+While serving as Deputy Minister for Industry and Trade, Nyalandu also announced measures restricting foreign nationals from operating as vendors in local markets in Dar es Salaam.